 Watershed sanitary surveys for the Hetch Hetchy source are conducted annually.
 For local water sources and UNHHS, surveys are conducted every five years.
-The latest local sanitary survey was completed in 2016 for the period of 2011-2015.
+The latest sanitary surveys for the non-Hetch Hetchy watersheds were completed in 2021 for the years 2016 to 2020.
 The last UNHHS sanitary survey was conducted in 2015 as part of the SFPUC's drought response plan efforts.

-These surveys evaluate the sanitary conditions, water quality, potential contamination sources and the results of watershed management activities.
+The purposes of the surveys are to evaluate the sanitary conditions and water quality of the watersheds and to review results of watershed management activities conducted in the preceding years.
 With support from partner agencies including the National Park Service and US Forest Service, these surveys identified that wildlife, stock, and human activities continue to be potential contamination sources.
 For a review of these reports, contact the SWRCB-DDW at (510) 620-3474.